-Any contagious diseases which may pose a public health risk will have to be honestly disclosed while answering the etias health questions of the ETIAS application for US citizens.
+Any contagious diseases which may pose a public health risk will have to be honestly disclosed while answering health questions on the ETIAS application for U.S. citizens.

 This visitor data enables authorities to assess whether an applicant has previously spent any time in a high-risk area currently or recently experiencing an epidemic or outbreak of any contagious disease.

 With this information, European authorities will be able to prevent the illegal entry into the EU of any travelers that may be considered a danger to public health.
 This, in turn, will enhance health security and protection in the Schengen member countries —a benefit to American visitors as well as locals.

 According to the EU Regulation 2018/1240 of the European Parliament: “ETIAS should contribute to a high level of security, to the prevention of illegal immigration and to the protection of public health by providing an assessment of visitors prior to their arrival at the external border crossing points.”